Beyond The Classroom

 No prerequisite knowledge is required to join the club.

-All you have to do is fill out a form and you will be on your way to coding.
+All you have to do is fill out a form and you will be on your way.
 The class meets once in a week and based on your time zone you can join one of two options.